nathanhleung/blog-old.nathanhleung.com/_posts/2016-5-29-quickstart-apis-jquery.md

 });
 ```

 Notice how the code is pretty much the same as what we had above, but separated into different files.
-While it may not seem like much, now it's a lot easier to make modifications to each aspect of the site.
-We can now easily change the site layout, easily change how posts are displayed, and easily change which posts are sent to the client (for example, if we were to filter the latest posts or posts with certain keywords).
+While it may not seem like much, now it's a lot easier to make modifications to each aspect of the blog.
+We can now easily change the blog layout, easily change how posts are displayed, and easily change which posts are sent to the client (for example, if we were to filter the latest posts or posts with certain keywords).